 Patients with BPH may have lower urinary symptoms of poor flow, frequency and nocturia.
 These symptoms are not associated with early prostate cancer.

 WHAT DOES ACTIVE SURVEILLANCE INVOLVE?

 There are several internationally standardised programs for active surveillance.
-A version of active surveillance endorsed by the Urological Society of Australia and New Zealand is the PRIAS protocol https://www.prias-project.org/
+One popular version of active surveillance endorsed by the Urological Society of Australia and New Zealand is the PRIAS protocol.